NFT Evening NFT Evening

 Gutter Cat Gang has its own DAO!
 Credits: Gutter Cat Gang

 In some cases, the community creates Decentralized Autonomous Organizations and not the project itself.
 A typical example is MeebitsDAO set up by community members of Larva Labs’ Meebits NFT project.
 Via the DAO, the community aims to build a metaverse for the avatars.
-For this, the organization plans to buy virtual land in various metaverses.
+For this, the organization plans to buy virtual land in various metaverses

 NFT creator collectives